-Dr. Kelly Flanigan, a clinical psychologist and writer, wrote a letter to his young daughter after searching on Google and finding that “How to keep him interested” was trending.
+Dr. Kelly Flanigan, a clinical psychologist, and writer wrote a letter to his young daughter.
+It all began after searching on Google and finding that “How to keep him interested” was trending.
 The articles that were being returned for that search term all had sexist themes and this made him angry.

 This daddy’s letter to his daughter was written not only for his daughter.
-He felt compelled to write the letter for every girl, woman, boy, and man so that they could respect each other in a relationship.
+He felt compelled to write a letter to every girl, woman, boy, and man.
+The goal of the letter was so they could respect each other in a relationship.

-Now more than ever, this daddy’s letter to his daughter is important for everybody to read and is possibly one of the best letters I personally have ever read.
+Now more than ever, this daddy’s letter to his daughter is important for everybody to read.
+It is possibly one of the best letters I personally have ever read.

 Here is this daddy’s letter to his daughter in full…